gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

 Thus out of the 1000 students, 645 have a standard lunch and 355 have a free/reduced lunch.
 Now we will analyze how the type of lunch varies the performance of the students.

+The number of students passed for the two types of lunch:
 ```python
 #number of students passed across the type of lunch
 student['lunch'].loc[student['Pass/Fail']=='P'].value_counts()